bdunderscore/modular-avatar/docs/docs/reference/merge-armature.md

 Merge Armature will leave portions of the original hierarchy behind - specifically, if they contain any components other than Transforms, they will be retained, and otherwise will generally be deleted.
 Where necessary, PhysBone objects will have their targets updated, and ParentConstraints may be created as necessary to make things Just Work (tm).

+As of Modular Avatar 1.7.0, it is now possible to perform nested merges - that is, merge an armature A into B, then merge B into C. Modular Avatar will automatically determine the correct order to apply these merges.

 ## Locked mode

 If the locked option is enabled, the position and rotation of the merged bones will be locked to their parents in the editor.
 This is a two-way relationship; if you move the merged bone, the avatar's bone will move, and vice versa.